lin-zhou/Octosmash-v.2/TO-DO.md

 Here are some things I should definitely do:
 * Make knockback smoother
 * Improve shielding system
+* Create a menu screen so that players can navigate the game dynamically

 ## Optional, likely to implement
-* Be able to replay the game without choosing characters again (and without that pesky lag from Octosmash 110)
-* Support more than two players
-* Create a menu screen so that players can navigate the game dynamically
 * Sound/music
 * Healing items
 * Multiple lives + respawning (and being able to choose number of stocks to play)